-Besides, you have probably heard of the parent company, Amazon (NASDAQ:AMZN) and the man behind the vision, Jeff Bezos.
+So, unless you’ve been living under a rock, you have probably heard of the parent company of Blue Origin.
+Amazon (NASDAQ:AMZN) is the company and the man behind the vision is the uber successful Jeff Bezos.

-So what does Blue Origin do?
-It's one of a handful of firms that are attempting to bring space travel to a mainstream audience.
+So what does Blue Origin do anyway?
+It’s one of a handful of firms that are attempting to bring space travel to a mainstream audience. (yes please!)

 You may have heard of Elon Musk’s company SpaceX; which was the first private firm to launch a manned space shuttle into orbit earlier this year.